OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **OWASP AI Exchange**
 Living document for worldwide AI security exchange.
-Collecting input to Global and European standardisation activities, linked to the EU AI act, and including norms such as ISO/IEC 27090.
+Purpose: Creating consensus and collecting input to Global and European standardisation and regulation activities, including the EU AI act and ISO/IEC 27090 (AI security).

 **This document**
 This document discusses AI cyber security threats and controls.
 Security here means preventing unauthorized access, use, disclosure, disruption, modification, or destruction.
 Modification includes manipulating the behaviour of an AI model in unwanted ways.
-This initiative was taken by OWASP, triggered by Rob van der Veer - bridge builder for security standards, senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements for the EU AI act.
+This initiative was taken by OWASP, triggered by Rob van der Veer - bridge builder for security standards, senior director at Software Improvement Group, with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI engineering, founding father of OpenCRE, and currently working on security requirements for the EU AI act in CEN/CENELEC.
-This is all draft and work in progress for others to review and amend, which is why it is called ‘wiki’.
+This is all draft and work in progress for others to review and amend.
-It serves as input to the EU AI act, ISO/IEC 27090, the OWASP ML top 10, OWASP LLM top 10, and hopefully many more standards, so we can benefit from consistent terminology and insights across the globe.
+It serves as input to ongoing key initiatives such as the EU AI act, ISO/IEC 27090, the [OWASP ML top 10](https://mltop10.info/), [OWASP LLM top 10](https://llmtop10.com/), and hopefully many more standards, so we can benefit from consistent terminology and insights across the globe.

 **Sources:**
 * AI security experts who contributed to this as Open Source.
 * The insights of these experts were inspired by research work as mentioned in the OWASP AI security & privacy guide (ENISA, Microsoft, BIML, MITRE, etc.) at https://owasp.org/www-project-ai-security-and-privacy-guide/

+Find more references at the bottom of this document.

 **Way of organizing**
 The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
 This means that for example model theft is mentioned in three  different parts of the overview: 1. model theft by stealing model parameters from a live system, 2. model theft by stealing the modeling process or parameters from the engineering environment, and 3. model theft by reverse engineering from using the AI system.
 These are three very different attacks, with similar impacts.
 This way of organizing is helpful because the goal is to link the threats to controls, and these controls vary per attack surface.